The-OAG-Development-Project/Application-Gateway/www/docs/docs/Configuration-User-Mapping.md

 securityProfiles:
   webapplication:
     userMapping:
-      type: "no-mapping"
+      type: "no"
       settings: {}
 ```

-### Header-Mapping
+### RequestHeader-Mapping

-If transporting the user information in a jwt token is not an option, the header-mapping can be used as an alternative.
+If transporting the user information in a jwt token is not an option, the `requestHeader` mapping can be used as an alternative.

 ::: warning
-Please be careful when using the header-mapping because it's less secure than the jwt-mapping.
+Please be careful when using this mapping because it's less secure than the `jwtToken` mapping.
 :::

-When the header mapping is used, the following two additional security measures are needed:
+When the request header mapping is used, the following two additional security measures are needed:
 * Make sure the backend can only be reached by OAG through network configuration (Anyone can craft headers that look like this)
 * Add a shared secret (api key) to the request and verify it's presence on the backend.